goxr3plus/java-google-speech-api/README.md

 *My bad , the keys you are producing using this video will not work yet with https://github.com/goxr3plus/java-google-speech-api library !!
 Because it is using a private Chromium API .
 I will add this functionality in future releases of this library.*

-**This is due to The project is using a private Speech API (https://console.cloud.google.com/apis/library/speech-json.googleapis.com/?filter=visibility:private&project=speech-153718&hl=de) using a private Chromium API**
+**This is due to The project is using a private Speech API (https://console.cloud.google.com/apis/library/speech-json.googleapis.com/?filter=visibility:private&project=speech-153718&hl=de)**

 | Create Google Cloud Account | Generate Speech Recognition API Keys |
 |:-:|:-:|